 With that in mind, WD polled 40 literary agents to see which journals they read with an eye for new talent.
 Then, we rounded up 12 of their picks and contacted the publications’ editors for an inside glimpse at each one—and exclusive tips on how you can break in.

 Whatever you do, don’t force every journal into one box.
-As you’ll discover on the following pages, each outlet has a distinct voice, subject matter, pulse and focus—and they’re anything
+As you’ll discover on the following pages, each outlet has a distinct voice, subject matter, pulse, and focus—and they’re anything but uniform.

 So read on to find your potential match.
 Before submitting, check the publications’ websites for updated guidelines—and never forget to read some issues to get a feel for the type of work they favor.
 If all else fails, great reading in one of the last refuges of short-form creativity breeds your own great writing down the road, right?